harrySentinel/SantVaani/README.md

 ## 📌 Features (Implemented & Upcoming)

-- ✅ Divine homepage with calm animations
+- ✅ Divine homepage with calm, spiritual animations
 - ✅ Saint Stories in Hindi & English
 - ✅ Bhajans & Quotes section with modals, copy/share/audio
-- 🔄 Category listing of Old Age Homes and Orphanages
+- ✅ Category-wise listing of **Old Age Homes** and **Orphanages**
+- ✅ **Donation Page** to support verified Ashrams and Orphanages
-- 🔄 Contact flow for ashrams to submit listing (via santvaani@gmail.com)
+- 🔄 Contact flow for institutions to submit their listing (via santvaani@gmail.com)
-- 🔜 Bhagavad Gita Chatbot (voice/text)
+- 🔜 Bhagavad Gita Chatbot (voice + text)
 - 🔜 Bookmark & Save your favorite bhajans/quotes
-- 🔜 Admin dashboard for content upload and user feedback
+- 🔜 Admin dashboard for content uploads and feedback management

+---

+## 💝 Support Seva – Donate with Heart

+SantVaani is not just a platform for devotion but also for **compassionate action**.
+We’ve built a dedicated **Donation Page** where users can explore, support, and directly contribute to:

+- Verified **Vridh Ashrams** (Old Age Homes)
+- Trusted **Orphanages** in need of support

+Help us spread joy and dignity to those who need it most 🕊️

 ---